Chart Linking¶

 Note

-as placeholders along with view variables.
-The system will replace them based on globally set variable values.
+During actual query execution, time variables #{startTime} and #{endTime}, as well as view variables, can be used as placeholders.
+The system will replace them based on the globally set variable values.

 #{T} |